josep11/edit-paste-app/README.md

 ## How to install

 1. Install the Python that it is working.
-If you are going to build it check the [How to Compile section](#how-to-compile) now.
+WARNING: If you are going to build it check the [How to Compile section](#how-to-compile) now.

 2. cd to the project folder and make it the default local python version: